Sammanay/Whosthatpokecod/organization/sortRules.md

 * Main Shape
   * Determined by looking at the main shape of a pokemon.
   * Shapes must be geometric,therefore Charizard doesn't qualify for this, but Togepi would

+* Type it looks like
+  * Determined by what type it looks like
+  * Types and how they look like are as follows:

+    Fire: Any Warm colors, flames

+    Water: Any blue colors, marine-like irl counterparts

+    Normal: N/A

+    Fighting: Any fighting-like poses

+    Flying: Any wings, clouds

+    Poison: Any smoke-like features, Purple colors

+    Ground: Lighter brown colors, character in the ground

+    Rock: Dull silver colors, look like rocks

+    Bug: Lighter green colors, resemble insects

+    Ghost: Look like ghosts, light grey colors